ikatkov/mblock-atmega168-device/README.md

 Download [arduino_168.mext](./arduino_168.mext) and install the new device by drag-n-dropping it into mBlock IDE window.
 You should see a new folder `$HOME/mblock/exts/arduino_168`
 Note that deviceID is `arduino_168`.
 You can unzip `arduino_168.mext` and look inside `index.js`

+The same way you configure your own device in https://ext.mblock.cc/.
+Either create a device from scratch (see official documentation) or tweak an existing one.
+For tweaking you need to have a device in `.mext` file.

+Example - download the [arduino_168.mext](./arduino_168.mext) click on "My device" in https://ext.mblock.cc, import the extension file.
+Edit it to your liking.
+Most critical parts are "Connection settings" -> "Connectivity settings" -> "baudRate" and "Basic information" -> "ID"
+Give your device an unique ID.
+Note that this is the ID that C compiler and linker use to find command line arguments.
+Update `/Applications/Makeblock/mBlock.app/Contents/Resources/app/mlink-v1/platforms/arduino/boards.js` as needed.
+This is the same ID that extension files are mapped to.
+In other words, once you create a new device ID, you will need to create (copy) your own ecosystem of extension for it.
+Otherwise nothing will show up in the "Extension center"

+Another examples to tweak

+Once you are done - click "Save" at the bottom and "Download" button on the top right.
+Download the extension file - `*.mext`.
+Install the new extension by drag-n-dropping it into mBlock IDE window.

 The new device shows up in the device library.
 ![screenshot](mBlock_v5_3_0.jpg)